The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 ↓

-React Router: "I have a nested route for /app/settings/profile"
+React Router: "I have nested route"

 Why SPAs Are Worth the Extra Configuration